MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ![](media/refreshschedule.png)

 ### Review connector settings
 After you configure your connector, the [Microsoft 365 admin center](https://admin.microsoft.com) takes you to a page where you can review your settings.
 You can go back through the configuration process to edit any setting before you confirm the connection.
-To learn more, see [Manage your connector](manage-connector.md) in the admin center.
+To learn more, see [Manage your connector](manage-connector.md).

 ## Next steps: Customize the search results page
 With the Microsoft Search user interface (UI), your end users can search content from your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
 A search vertical refers to the tabs that are shown when a user views their search results in SharePoint, Office.com, and Microsoft Search in Bing.
 You can customize search verticals to narrow down results so that only a certain type of search results is displayed.
 These verticals appear as a tab on the top of the search results page.
 A modern result type (MRT) is the UI that designates how results are presented.